 - Neighborhood Revitalization

-Richland County’s HOME and CDBG allocation funds projects only in the unincorporated areas of the County.
-Incorporated towns and cities (Forest Acres, Arcadia Lakes, Town of Blythewood, Town of Irmo and Town of Eastover), may be eligible to receive similar funds from the State of South Carolina Community Development Block Grant Program.
-Residents living in the city of Columbia must contact the City of Columbia’s Community Development Office at (803) 545-3373.
+Incorporated towns and cities (Forest Acres, Arcadia Lakes, the Town of Blythewood, the Town of Irmo and the Town of Eastover) may be eligible to receive similar funding from the State of South Carolina Community Development Block Grant Program.
+Residents living in the City of Columbia must contact the City's Community Development Office at 803-545-3373.

 Richland County Community Development

 Richland County Administration Building